-Brigadier General Win Zaw Oo, spokesman for the Myanmar military’s Western Regional Command responsible for Rakhine state, said government soldiers had exchanged fire with the Arakan Amy over the past two days.
+Colonel Win Zaw Oo, spokesman for the Myanmar military’s Western Command responsible for Rakhine state, said government soldiers had exchanged fire with the Arakan Amy over the past two days.

 “Ooyinthar village has been deserted for a long time.
 The villagers from Ooyinthar have fled due to fighting and took shelter on nearby Zeyditaung mountain,” he told RFA.

 “Since then, Arakan Army insurgents have taken over the village and they have been ambushing our troops from there,” said Win Zaw Oo.